 The environment of businesses is faced with changes driven by geo-politics, climate and financial crises, a global pandemic, threats to democracy and increased disinformation.
 These changes demand new leadership and business models which promote resilience in organisations.
 Moreover, the Sustainable Development Goals (SDGs) follow the Millennium Development Goals (MDGs), expanding the challenges that must be addressed to cover a wide range of interrelated topics, in the economic, social and environmental dimensions of sustainable development.
 For the implementation of the 2030 Agenda on the SDGs, it is urgent that organisations integrate these goals in their decision-making and that they contribute with their power of innovation for a more sustainable and inclusive future.
 There is a clear need for new types of interactions and commitments suitable to the ever-changing context of business and society (Uhl-Bien and Arena, 2017).
 CSE supports these activities by building the resilience organisations need to ‘future-proof’ themselves and become adaptive and address these SDGs.

 As highlighted in the “Handbook for Corporate Social Entrepreneurs” (EMBRACE, 2021), CSE is a rather new concept which can be confused with CSR.
 Austin and Reficco (2009) argued that CSE is, in fact, a process that allows and enables businesses to produce more advanced forms of CSR.
 CSR, in fact, can be considered as a subset of CSE.
 CSE entails the pursuit of initiatives with social and environmental ends while taking into account the economic responsibilities of organisations.
 In contrast to CSR, CSE specifically requires entrepreneurial action and innovation as driving forces, going beyond the ongoing societal engagement of organisations to entail the identification of opportunities to create future goods or services that address social and environmental challenges (EMBRACE, 2021).
+Venn, R. and Berg, N. (2013) describes social intrapreneurship (a concept that can be used interchangeably with CSE) as an entrepreneurial activity that merges social impact creation and commercial growth.
+They put it forward that social intrapreneurship in for-profit organizations creates pioneering solutions to complex social problems, spanning internal and external boundaries between divisions, organizations and sectors to achieve mutual value.
 According to (Haski-Leventhal, Glavas, and Roza, 2020), CSE is a hybrid concept, mainly based on two previously developed concepts: social entrepreneurship and intrapreneurship.
 Due to the novelty of the concept, a common definition of CSE has not yet been agreed upon.
 However, the EMBRACE project team, based on research conducted in 34 countries involving the analysis of 75 organisations, 41 interviews with company managers (25) and experts (16) and 220 responses to an on-line survey, define CSE as:

 “A way of doing business' so that all staff in any given organisation (public, private or third sector) are fully aware of their role, responsibility and contribution to the sustainable socioeconomic enhancement of their organisations and the communities in which they live and work.
 The CSE process includes: creating an enabling entrepreneurial environment, fostering corporate social intrapreneurship, amplifying corporate purpose and values as well as building strategic alliances in order to solve economic and social problems and to promote the success of emerging innovative business strategies” (EMBRACE, 2021, p.10).